Justice And Police Museum

 Background

 In the 1850s, Sydney's waterfront was a thriving place full of life, and equally full of crime.
-The recent discovery of gold in NSW had lead to a rapid influx of people arriving from Europe and across the world in the hopes of getting rich.
+The recent discovery of gold in NSW had led to a rapid influx of people arriving from Europe and across the world in the hopes of getting rich.
 Some of them probably did, but at least as many ended up in drunken fights and dodgy scrapes instead.
 The local Water Police Force was suddenly very busy.
 It was soon clear they needed a base for their operations.

 Water Police Court

-For the most part it dealt with petty crime, but the early hearings of some more serious cases were heard there too.
+For the most part, it dealt with petty crime, but the early hearings of some more serious cases were heard there too.
 Most famous amongst these was that of Henry Louis Bertrand, 'The Mad Dentist.'

 Water Police Station